prefix-dev/rattler-build/docs/build_options.md

 that files modified in one environment will be modified in all environments.
 This is not always desirable, and in that case you can use the `always_copy_files` option.

+??? note "How `always_copy_files` works"
+    The `always_copy_files` option works by setting the `no_link` option in the `info/paths.json` to `true` for the files in question.
+This means that the files are copied instead of linked when the package is installed.

 ```yaml title="recipe.yaml"
 build:
   # include files even if they are already in the environment